 As a Universal Method

-The investigation method is a universal construct within information security.
+Diagnostic Inquiry is a universal construct within information security.
 While the industry often glamorizes unique subspecialties like hunting and malware analysis, they all fit within the same scope of activities.
 The method still applies.

 For example, consider threat hunting.
 It follows the same process to bridge the gap from perception to reality.
 The only difference is that the initial observation is usually human-driven.
 Instead of receiving an IDS alert or an external notification, the analyst asks broad questions based on their library of experience-derived heuristics.
 The goal of this questioning is for the answers to generate more questions, or lead to the discovery of evidence that represents malicious activity.